 Among all the specific words thrown around between RVers, some of the most important terms refer to different styles of camping.
 This is your go-to guide to all the different ways to stay in your RV.

 Boondocking: The definition of this word varies, depending on who you talk to.
-It typically refers to free camping without any hookups (water, sewer or electric).
+It typically refers to camping without any hookups (water, sewer or electric).
 Some RVers think that boondocking requires camping in the wilderness, away from civilization, but this is up for debate.

 Dry camping: refers to camping without hookups.
 This could be at a Harvest Hosts location, a state park, a national park, a parking lot, etc.